simonswain/objectstore/README.md

 It is designed to be a low-friction backing store for web apps that need to implement structure and access control on collections of objects.

+You use Object store to hold all items (users, groups, documents, whatever) your app needs.

+Each item has a JSON blob for it's data.

+You create relationships to structure connections between items, e.g. join users in to a group, collect documents in to a folder.

 Use Objectstore either as a library in your own app, or run it as a REST server.
 Methods are exposed to allow you to control the server